clawrence00/bbqtime/README.md

 ### Media

-- Product images and descriptions were used from [Angus & Oink's](https://angusandoink.com/) product range.The content and media has been used for educational purposes only.
+- Product images and descriptions were used from [Angus & Oink's](https://angusandoink.com/) product range.
+The content and media has been used for educational purposes only.

 ---